ZiadTaha62/js-yaml-extended/README.md

   How live loader will react when load error is thrown.
 You should note that error throwing will be very likely to occur when you update files. if setted to true cache of this module will be reseted to null otherwise nothing will happen to old cache when error is thrown.

 - `basePath?: string` — Default: `process.cwd()`
-  URL / filesystem path used as the sandbox root for imports.
+  Filesystem path used as the sandbox root for imports.
 Prevents access to files outside this directory and is used as the base when resolving relative imports or special `@base/...` import syntax.
 Example: if basePath is `/proj` and an import says `./configs/a.yaml`, the loader resolves against `/proj`.

 - `onWarning?: (this: null, err: YAMLException | WrapperYAMLException) => void` — Default: `undefined` — see [`YAMLException`](#yamlexception) / [`WrapperYAMLException`](#wrapperyamlexception)
   Function to call on warning messages.